 Services utilizing RegistryFilter, CategoryFilter, EntryFilter or PropertyFilter can utilize wildcards when specifying filter parameters to identify multiple objects.
 The convention for specifying wildcards in text strings is through limited regular expressions.
 In a limited regular expression a wildcard value can have the following special characters:

+. – Indicates any character

-“*” – Indicates zero or more characters, any character is acceptable
+* – Indicates zero or more characters, any character is acceptable

-Example 1: The wildcard “ABC*” would match “ABC”, “ABCD”, “ABCDEF”, “ABC@4!*“, but not “ABDDEF”
+Example 1: The expression ABC* would match ABC, ABCD, ABCDEF, “ABC@4!*“, but not “ABDDEF”

-“%” – Indicates one or more characters, any character is acceptable
+% – Indicates one or more characters, any character is acceptable

 Example 2: The wildcard “ABC%” would match “ABCD”, “ABCDEF”, “ABC^4^*“, but not “ABC”

-“?” – Indicates zero or one characters at the specified position, any character is acceptable
+? – Indicates zero or one characters at the specified position, any character is acceptable

 Example 3: The wildcard “ABC?” would match “ABCX”, “ABCD”, “ABC!“, “ABC”, but not “ABCDE” or “ABDC”